-The SPA may also consider the revocation of a courtbased parole order before release under specific circumstances, including:
+The SPA may also consider the revocation of parole prior to an inmate's release, including court-based parole under specific circumstances, including where an inmate:

-- if the offender demonstrates by some action in custody that they are unable to adapt to a normal lawful community life upon release; - they do not have suitable post release accommodation: or - · do not wish to be released at their earliest release date.
+- behaves in a way in custody that indicates they are unable to adapt to a normal lawful community life upon release; - does not have suitable post release accommodation; or - does not wish to be released to parole.

-In 2016, SPA revoked 99 parole orders prior to release, approximately 83.84% of these revocations were court-based orders.
+In 2017, SPA revoked 81 parole orders prior to release, 63 of which were for court-based orders.